anwesha24-code/Zerodha/readme.md

+Stock Trading platform

-a tag and href doesnt work inside BrowserRoute where navbar has been placed therefore inside navbar.ja we import Link and change it to Link and to instead of a and href
+important things i learnt while doing this project and important characteristics of the project a tag and href doesnt work inside BrowserRoute where navbar has been placed therefore inside navbar.ja we import Link and change it to Link and to instead of a and href

 img-fluid rounded-circle is used to make an image round